joaomariowd/EC/README.md

 If we run this code again, *0* (false) will be echoed.
 As there's no change, the *update* operation won't be ran in the Database.

 OBS: You can verify the last time a record was updated in the *updated_at* field.
-This field is updated automatically if registry had changes and was updated.
+This field is updated automatically if record had changes and was updated.

 ### Delete
 ```PHP